rahatji/rahatji.github.io/README.md

 > Ensure that your resume is named 'index.md.'

 **How do I change a theme?**
 > In your '_config.yml' file, just indicate the name of an alternative theme from this [source].(https://pages.github.com/themes/).

+### Software stack
+- Markdown
+- Visual Studio Code
+- Dillinger
+- Git Hub